 In this lesson, we will learn how to calculate the Hall voltage across a conductor when a magnetic field is applied perpendicular to the current.

 A thin rectangular strip of semiconductor has a width of 5 cm and a cross-sectional area of 2 mm2.
 The strip is connected to a battery and placed in a magnetic field perpendicular to the surface of the strip.
 A Hall voltage of 12.5 V is produced across the strip, associated with a drift velocity of 50 m/s.
 What is the magnitude of the magnetic field applied to the strip?

 The density of charge carriers for copper is electrons per cubic meter.
 A probe made of a copper plate of length 3.0 cm, width 2.0 cm, and thickness 1.0 cm is placed in magnetic field of 2.5 T, aligned perpendicular to the length-width plane.
 If a current of 1.5 A is passed through the probe, what Hall voltage value does it measure?

 The surface of a thin rectangular strip of a semiconductor has a width of 10.0 cm and a length of 30.0 cm.
 The cross-sectional area of the strip is 1.00 mm2.
-The strip is attached to a battery and immersed in a 1.50-T magnetic field aligned perpendicularly to the strip’s surface.
-The battery produces a 2.00-mA electric current through the length of the strip and Hall voltage of 12.0 V is produced across the strip’s width.
+The strip is attached to a battery and immersed in a magnetic field of 1.50 T aligned perpendicularly to the strip’s surface.
+The battery produces an electric current of 2.00 mA through the length of the strip and a Hall voltage of 12.0 V is produced across the strip’s width.
 What is the number density of the charge carriers in the semiconductor?